SAP/cloud-mta-build-tool/.github/CONTRIBUTING.md

 1. Fork the repository and create your branch from master.
 2. Run [dep](https://github.com/golang/dep) ensure in the repository root.
 3. If you’ve fixed a bug or added code that should be tested, add tests!
+4. See commit prefix section
-4. Ensure the test suite passes via `go test -v ./... ` Tip: you can use command `make test`.
+5. Ensure the test suite passes via `go test -v ./... ` Tip: you can use command `make test`.
-5. Format your code with `go fmt` and run [linter](https://github.com/golang/lint) on your changes.
+6. Format your code with `go fmt` and run [linter](https://github.com/golang/lint) on your changes.
-6. If you haven’t already, complete the CLA.
+7. If you haven’t already, complete the CLA.

 ## Contribution Prerequisites